serhatyuna/serhatyuna/README.md

 ### Hey there!

 I am a student at Dokuz Eylul University.
-I'm currently working on JavaScript, Go, and PHP.
+I'm currently working on JavaScript, .NET Core, and Go.
 Besides the projects below I have developed myself as a web developer by practicing, reviewing some open-source projects, and new technologies.
 Now I am looking forward to gaining more experience.

 [Email](mailto:serhat.yuna@ceng.deu.edu.tr) | [Linkedin](https://www.linkedin.com/in/serhatyuna/) | [Twitter](https://twitter.com/serhatyuna)